Ashtabula County Covered Bridge Trail

 Harpersfield Covered Bridge

 This two span Howe truss bridge is 228 ft. long, formerly the longest covered bridge in Ohio.
 It is now the second longest in the State.
 It spans the Grand River which is the primary drainage channel of western Ashtabula County.
-The bridge was built in 1868 and is listed in the National Register of...Show more
+The bridge was built in 1868 and is listed in the National Register of Historic Places.
+Located int he County Metropark it is a great place to picnic.
+A flood in 1913 washed soil away from the north end of the bridge and changed the river channel.
+The steel bridge was then attached.
+A walkway was added in 1991-1992 when the bridge was renovated.Show more

 Mechanicsville Road Covered Bridge

 The longest single span Covered Bridge in Ashtabula County, this 156 ft.
 Howe truss with arch was built over the Grand River in 1867.
 The arch is 15 layers of 2x8 lumber and is encased by large beams which from the X's of the Howe truss.
-Believed to be the oldest of the County's covered bridges,...Show more
+Believed to be the oldest of the County's covered bridges, this bridge was renovated and opened to traffic in the fall of 2003.Show more

 Middle Road Covered Bridge